Greenland Autumn Wildlife & Culture Photography 2027

 FAQs: Greenland

-Snow levels at the end of October are building nicely, yet the advantage of this time window is that there is still some easier grazing available at lower levels, so the Arctic foxes and hares and ptarmigan tend to come down and cluster close to where we will be staying.
-That is why we choose to be here at this time of year: there is probably a better chance to see and photograph them up close on this trip.
-There is enough snow to explore the surrounding higher hills and valleys by snowmobile though, and the musk ox experience will be identical, helicoptered in for a full day shoot.
-There is less chance of polar bear, though it is still quite possible at this time of year at this location.
+Snow levels towards the end of October are building nicely, yet there is still some easier grazing available at lower levels, so the Arctic foxes, Arctic hares and ptarmigan tend to come down and cluster close to where we will be staying.
+That is why we choose to be here at this time of year: there is probably a better chance to see and photograph them up close on this trip than at any other time.
+There is enough snow to explore the surrounding higher hills and valleys by snowmobile too, and for the musk ox experience we will be helicoptered in for a full day shoot.
+There is also a decent chance of polar bear at this time of year around this location.

-I must add, though, that nature and climate are changing and nothing is guaranteed on either trip!
+I must add, though, that nature and climate are changing and nothing is guaranteed!